 Path lighting and stair lighting is valuable for both practical and aesthetic reasons.
 Uneven areas with changes in elevation should be properly illuminated to avoid possible injuries.
-This is particularly crucial for elderly homeowners and guests, because vision worsens as we age.
-Aesthetically, path lighting adds a warm ambience, inviting guests to make their way up your driveway or walkway to enter your home.
+This is particularly crucial for elderly homeowners and guests because vision worsens as we age.
+Aesthetically, path lighting adds a warm ambiance, inviting guests to make their way up your driveway or walkway to enter your home.

 Lighting these areas may seem fairly straightforward, but it actually requires a significant amount of planning and design forethought.
 Here are a few things to consider when adding lighting to steps or walkways.

 We at Enlightened Lighting prefer path lights for most walkways because they are subtle yet effective.
 These fixtures offer a great light beam spread.
 Since they are positioned low to the ground, they don’t need to be overly bright to adequately illuminate an area.
 When installing path lights, you typically need to use multiple fixtures to emit the same amount of light as a taller post lantern.